um-acs/acs_docs/docs/clusters/triton-only/soft/3-molecular_science/gromacs.rst

   module load gromacs

-This loads Gromacs 2025.1 into your computing environment, together with its dependencies.
+This loads Gromacs 2025.1, and its dependencies, into your computing environment.

 In order to run calculations with this software, request resources on the compute nodes on t2 by using the following job submission script (set of instructions):